 Early History of the Cockops family

-Another 181 words (13 lines of text) covering the years 1190, 1619 and 1672 are included under the topic Early Cockops History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cockops research.
+Another 91 words (6 lines of text) covering the years 1190, 1619, 1672 and 1619 are included under the topic Early Cockops History in all our PDF Extended History products and printed products wherever possible.